 Seasonal employees are engaged to perform work during a specified season with no expectation of continuing work once the season has passed.
 The season must be clearly identifiable, for example by weather or temperature, availability of the particular product or activity or marked by certain conditions such as festivities or other activities - e.g. calving and harvesting.

 Under the federal industrial laws, seasonal employees are not entitled to notice of termination and if they are dismissed at the end of the season they cannot bring an action for unfair dismissal.

 Employment of children

-The Pastoral Award also contains the National Training Wage Schedule in Schedule C. This schedule provides for pay rates for trainees undertaking training approved by the relevant state training authority which meets the requirements of a training package developed by the relevant Industry Skills council.
-For information on junior and trainee rates of pay go to the pay rates page.
+The Pastoral Award 2010 also contains the National Training Wage Schedule in Schedule C. For information on junior and trainee rates of pay, visit our pay rates section

 Back to top